 What is Bursitis?

-Bursitis can be treated by resting the injury, avoiding the triggering activities, icing, and using anti-inflammatory and corticosteroid medications.
-Steroid injections can be repeated, but too many treatments in a month can lead to side effects and mask the underlying problem.
+Bursitis can be treated by resting the injured area, avoiding the activities which triggered the condition, icing the injury, and using anti-inflammatory and corticosteroid medications.
+Steroid injections for treatment can be repeated, but too many treatments in a month can lead to side effects and mask the underlying problem.
 Range-of-motion exercises, as well as splinting, are treatments that are included in physical therapy.
-Rarely, surgery is an option.3 Bursectomy is a surgery that cuts out the bursa; weeks later a new bursa grows (without inflammation).
+In some rare situations, the patient’s healthcare provider may suggest surgery as an option.3 Bursectomy is a surgery that cuts out the bursa.
+This is done because it eliminates the inflamed bursa and, weeks later, a new bursa will grow in.
+The new bursa will be without inflammation.
 In treating bursitis, using a compression bandage is not recommended, as it could increase friction in the joint area.
-Antibiotics would be prescribed if the condition was caused by an infection.4
+Antibiotics would be prescribed if the condition was originally caused by an infection.4

-Bursitis and flare-ups can be prevented by avoiding overuse of the joint, stretching, warming up, and cooling down when doing exercises, increasing muscle strength, taking breaks when needed, and cushioning the joints.5 Alternatives to medications and surgical care include bodywork (i.e., massage), chiropractic, homeopathy, nutritional therapy, yoga, and acupuncture.
-Massage will not cure this problem, but it can relieve pain and help the body heal itself.
-Massage therapy can “increase blood supply to the tissues”.
-Trigger point therapy is often employed.
-Herbs, such as arnica oil, turmeric, and willow, and homeopathic remedies, as well as nutritional supplements such as vitamin A and vitamin C could also be helpful.
-Avoiding caffeine and eating a healthy diet would be recommended.
-Yoga can improve posture, muscle strength, and breathing.
-Chiropractic care is particularly helpful for musculoskeletal disorders.
-Chiropractors can align the vertebra and unblock “nerve interference”.
-Chiropractic work to restore posture, reduce inflammation, and help prevent future issues.6
+Bursitis and flare-ups can be prevented by avoiding overuse of the joint, stretching, warming up, and cooling down when doing exercises, increasing muscle strength, taking breaks when needed, and cushioning the joints.5 Alternatives to medications and surgical care include bodywork, including the likes of massage therapy, chiropractic care, homeopathy, nutritional therapy, yoga, and acupuncture.
+A massage therapist will not be able to cure this problem, but they can provide the patient with relief from the pain and help the body to heal itself.
+Massage therapy can increase the supply and flow of blood to the tissues.
+Trigger point therapy is often employed in this case.